-Before I understood a word of what Dogen was saying, I intuitively took up the practice of copying that I was introduced to in a Louts Sutra class, instead of trying to figure out his meaning.
-Because Dogen’s manner of writing is a circular blend of poetry and prose – unfolding classical exchanges between teachers and students through exhaustive inquiry – his language, like no other, invites us to directly experience the indivisibility of the truth while using representations of the truth.
-It is wholly engaging body-and-mind.
+Before I understood a word of what Dogen was saying, I intuitively took up the practice of copying that I was introduced to in a Louts Sutra class instead of trying to figure out his meaning.
+Because Dogen’s manner of writing is a circular blend of poetry and prose — unfolding classical exchanges between teachers and students through exhaustive inquiry — his language, like no other, invites us to directly experience the indivisibility of the truth while using representations of the truth.
+It wholly engages body-and-mind.
 While we can distill many cogent rational arguments from his writing, returning to the originals continually yields new subtler meanings.

-So the practice of copying evolved for me over the years, leaving the stiff properness of its classical form behind and instead becoming something life giving and dynamic.
+The practice of copying evolved for me over the years, leaving the stiff properness of its classical form behind and instead becoming something life-giving and dynamic.
 The practice of writing these words over and over has become a central part of my teaching and still informs my deeper mind.
 The act of simply copying words others have written helps slow down our familiar meaning-making mental apparatus, so quick to grab the old associations, and enter into a piece of writing like a landscape or garden in which one takes a refreshing walk.
 For those inclined to burn through one dharma book after the other, it is very good medicine indeed.

 This might beg the question, why do we need to study at all?
 While it is true, as my cashier pointed out, that all of Zen is aimed at clarifying one single matter, it is one thing to realize this and another to express and manifest it in the world.
-In our chant The Precious Mirror Samadhi, it says, A baby babbles/ Is anything said or not?/ In the end it says nothing/ For the words are not yet right.
+In our chant The Precious Mirror Samadhi, it says, A baby babbles/Is anything said or not?/In the end it says nothing/For the words are not yet right.
 A baby expresses our oneness so beautifully, completely in the moment and the environment, but the baby cannot communicate this in all the places and ways that this samadhi can serve to awaken others.
 A baby cannot yet say to another, I love you.
 I’m sorry.
 Here, let me carry that for you.
 Without this sense of the other as other, we cannot clarify the dharma that harmonizes the one and the many.
 My teacher taught us that we must learn to express our awakening with all our capacities so that it serves others.
 Resolving the duality inherent in language is the key.

 Because we are beings with the capacity for language, we can learn to practice with its double edged capacity.
-On one hand, language helps inspire us to turn the mind to what’s most essential, to walk into those places of growth we otherwise avoid, and reach beyond our limited maps of self and other.
-On the other, language also tends to reinforce our sense of separation, creates ideas of linear reality, and can keep us stuck in an endless self referential loop of conceptual knowledge like a hall of mirrors from which there is no escape.
+On one hand, language helps inspire us to turn the mind to what’s most essential, to walk into those places of growth we otherwise avoid and reach beyond our limited maps of self and other.
+On the other, language also tends to reinforce our sense of separation, creates ideas of linear reality, and can keep us stuck in an endless self-referential loop of conceptual knowledge like a hall of mirrors from which there is no escape.
 For this illness, like poetry, the practice of copying helps us leap beyond words, through words, neither grasping nor rejecting.

 To that end, I’d like to share with you these simple instructions for copying that have evolved for me over time.
 To begin, choose any piece of classical Zen writing that intrigues you, some of the old Chinese masters or daily liturgy are the best to work with like Master Hongzhi, or the Sandokai or Hokyazanmai.
 A koan is excellent.
 (You need not love what you are reading.
 At a retreat recently, I got a wonderful compliment.
 After leading a copying exercise, one woman said to me after years of studying Dogen, she “hated him a little less.”
 We laughed, because I know she has many allies in that dislike and somehow that warmed my heart.)